Audrey Wasilewski: Voice over

-Wasilewski's first role came in the 1994 Japanese animated film Heisei Tanuki Gassen Ponpoko, where she was one of the additional voices dubbing in English.
-She voiced Tuck, Misty, XJ-7 and XJ-8 on the Nickelodeon animated series My Life as a Teenage Robot in 2002 and has worked on 3 projects in the Scooby-Doo franchise: Scooby-Doo and the Alien Invaders, Scooby-Doo!
+Wasilewski's first role was as Tucker Carbunckle in My Neighbor Was a Teenage Robot in the Nickelodeon anthology Oh Yeah!
+Cartoons; she would later reprise the role as well as voice Misty, XJ-7 and XJ-8 for the animated series My Life as a Teenage Robot in 2002.
+She has worked on 3 projects in the Scooby-Doo franchise: Scooby-Doo and the Alien Invaders, Scooby-Doo!
 Mystery Inc Grasp of the Gnome, and Scooby-Doo! and the Gourmet Ghost.
+In 2004, she did additional voices for the 1994 Japanese animated film Heisei Tanuki Gassen Ponpoko.
 She voices a veterinarian named Dr. Glove in Back at the Barnyard.
 In 2007, opposite Frank Welker she voiced Garfield's love interest Arlene in the animated direct-to-video film Garfield Gets Real, and reprised the character on The Garfield Show.
 The following year.
 Wasilewski also voiced Bessie in Random!
 Cartoons, had a recurring role as Barb in Sym-Bionic Titan, and she also voices Terk in a Tarzan video game.
 Once again voicing the love interest to a Frank Welker character, she is Ortensia, Oswald the Lucky Rabbit's cat wife in Epic Mickey 2: The Power of Two.
 League of Assassins member in Batman: Arkham City, Police Chief Rambamboo for Nickelodeon's Breadwinners and characters in Infinity Train, Disney Infinity 3.0 and the Skylanders series.

 In 1997, Wasilewski became the official voice of E.T. the Extra-Terrestrial for DreamWorks voicing the iconic alien for various commercials, toys, video games with a debut at Super Bowl XXXIII.

 In 2022, Wasilewski began voicing multiple roles on the Disney Junior series Alice's Wonderland Bakery including Alice's cat Dinah, Chamomille the door mouse and Threeanne of Hearts.